taylortom/workshops-src/_pages/workshops.md

 ### Introduction to Batik 10am - 4pm - £45

-A brief introduction to the history and origins of this ancient and widely practiced dye resist technique.

-Experiment with different methods then create your own fabric.
+A brief introduction to the history and origins of this ancient and widely practiced dye resist technique then a chance to experiment with different methods before creating your own fabric.

 Guidance will be given on how to hand embellish your cloth before creating a set of unique cards or picture .

-Materials and equipment will be supplied and the class will run from 10am until 4pm with the aim of completing a Batik covered journal by the end of the session.
+Materials and equipment will be supplied and the class will run from 10am until 4pm.

 ![Batik Journals](http://workshops.tomtaylor.name/assets/batik.png)